 This is not bad English.
 It’s standard American English (which is why we invite readers of our website to “Write us”), and it was once standard British English too.
 Here’s the story.

 In a sentence like “Write me a poem” or “Write your mother a letter,” the preposition is understood and is properly omitted in both British and American English.
-In fact, people would never say “Write for me a poem” or “Write to your mother a letter.”
+In fact, it would be unusual to hear “Write for me a poem” or “Write to your mother a letter.”